Joel-Marc/cldwry_hk_2k22/README.md

 - Write V2 Proper Readme - Explain Usage, Drawbacks and Limitations.
 - ~~Build a CLI based Application to access api~~
 - Try Compression for specific file formats flac to mp3, every image format to jpeg, maybe pdf to bit more higher compressed version of that.
-- Make Login and Authentication and proper session management Possible -> Store hashed pass and check (Using MongoDB or SQLite) -> if time permits Fastapi Oauth or token based authentication and session management.
+- Store hashed pass and check (Using MongoDB or SQLite)
 - Read throught FastAPI docs and actually use pydantic models, OOPS Concepts.
 - Database to be included for filenames and their hash (so multiple same files can be stored) and for user authentication.(Currently a fake_db a dictionary is being used)